Riesenfass/teufel/worklog.md

+# 10/23/20
+Created a warrior sprite.
+Set as the default player sprite.

 # 10/1/20
 Did more work on the town tileset - created a stone wall that I think looks pretty good and changed the rocks into shrubs.